Silex/rocketjob/pro.md

 end
 ```

-The data uploaded into a sliced job can be encrypted while being uploaded
+By setting `job.encrypt = true` the uploaded data is encrypted during the upload
 to secure sensitive data.
-Encryption ensure it meets for example PCI Compliance
+Encryption ensures it meets for example PCI Compliance
 requirements for sensitive data at rest and in-flight.

-Similarly the output data can be encrypted in an sliced job to keep that sensitive
+Similarly, the output data will also be encrypted to ensure it remains secure.
-data private.

 ### Compression